 As a global data center for the IGS, the CDDIS is responsible for archiving and providing access to GNSS data from the global IGS network as well as the products derived from the analyses of these data in support of both operational and working group/pilot project activities.
-The CDDIS archive is approximately 17.5 Tbytes in size (over 190 million files) of which 16.5 Tbytes (95%) is devoted to GNSS data (15.4 Tbytes), products (1.1 Tbytes), and ancillary information.
-All data and products are accessible through subdirectories of ftp://cddis.nasa.gov/gnss.
+The CDDIS archive is approximately 21.5 Tbytes in size (over 220 million files) of which over 95% is devoted to GNSS data (19.5 Tbytes) and GNSS products (1.3 Tbytes).
+All these GNSS data and products are accessible through subdirectories of ftp://cddis.nasa.gov/gnss.